 Some drivers think the ban on text messaging does not apply to them.
 They believe they are fully aware and fully in control … right up to the moment they cause a crash.
 Distracted driver accidents are on the rise.

 Texting while driving is a proven recipe for disaster, but any form of distracted driving increases the risk of an accident.
 If you were injured because another driver was doing something incompatible with safely piloting a car, he or she may be liable for your damages.

-Aiken & Aiken P.C. has more than 35 years of experience helping auto accident victims recover compensation for injuries caused by careless or reckless conduct.
+Aiken and Aiken P.C.
+Personal Injury Attorneys has more than 35 years of experience helping auto accident victims recover compensation for injuries caused by careless or reckless conduct.
 With offices in Hyannis and Falmouth we serve Cape Cod, Martha’s Vineyard, Nantucket and southeastern Massachusetts.
 Call us today for a free consultation at 508-771-2266 or toll free 800-794-2291.

 Massachusetts law prohibits sending, typing or reading electronic messages (text messages or using the Internet) from handheld devices while operating a motor vehicle.
 Drivers under 18 and bus drivers are not allowed to use a cellphone or handheld device at all while driving.

 The reasons for the law are well-established.
 Any use of a handheld device — talking, texting, surfing the Internet, getting directions, finding a song — dangerously diverts the driver’s attention from the tasks of driving.
 Texting while driving has been shown to reduce reaction times as much as drunk driving.
 Texting drivers commonly veer over the centerline or rear-end other cars while they are looking down for “just a moment,” causing serious or permanent injuries.

 Distracted driving in any form may constitute negligence in a crash situation:

 - Text messaging